cieciurm/hypothesis-testing/README.md

 ## About

-Dynamic statiscial hypothestis testing for two samples.
+Dynamic statistical hypothesis testing for two samples.

 Used tests & algorithms:
 * Shapiro-Wilk Test